 On the morning of the second day we went to visit the Contrada della Lupa.
 This is the part of town that won the Palio di Siena both times in the summer of 2016, which apparently in the whole history of the horse racing competition, has only happened a couple of times.
 Visiting their local church and museum, where all the trophies and medieval relics are held was an extremely interesting experience.
 Especially when accompanied by a member of the Contrada della Lupa, who was telling us all about the competition and their history, her enthusiasm and passion were contagious.
 By early afternoon it was time to get moving again and we jumped on a train headed to Florence.
 We arrived in Florence in the late afternoon, just in time to walk up Piazzale Michelangelo to watch the sunset.

-Day 3 & 4 – Florence:
+Day 3 & 4 – Florence

 In Florence we had the pleasure to stay in a historical hotel, it even had affresco paintings on the ceiling dating to the Napoleonic era!
 We spent Day 3 visiting the main landmarks in Florence, including the Duomo, Ponte Vecchio, Palazzo Pitti, Piazza della Signoria and Palazzo Vecchio.
 We tried going to the museum of the Uffizi Gallery, but we didn’t book tickets before hand and the queue for walk in entry was several hours long.
 To be honest, neither me or my mum are museum people, and Florence is basically a “Museo a cielo aperto” how we call it in Italian; a museum under the open sky, with beautiful historical statues dotted everywhere around the city.
 We had dinner at a lovely Osteria just next to our hotel, where they were also making fresh pasta!
 On Day 4 we spent the morning wandering through the markets and Florence, ticking off any landmarks we hand’t seen the previous day.
 Around lunch it was time for us to say goodbye and each head back our own ways, back to London for me and Milan for my mum.
 Check out this Florence two-day itinerary to find out more things do in Tuscany’s capital.

 All in all, it was a fantastic trip, check the video for the full footage of these beautiful cities!
 Have you been to Tuscany before?
 How did you find it?
 Let me know in the comments below!
 This 4-day itinerary covers only the main cities and sights in Tuscany, however if you’re visiting Tuscany for longer I highly recommend doing a trip to smaller towns and the Tuscany countryside, or you can even go off the beaten track to explore the beautiful Giglio island.